 These are NOT allowed in exams but there will be general questions. (click link)

-This material is not allowed in the test, but may be used to better understand and/or study.
+This material is not allowed in the test but may be used to better understand and/or study.
 CSA is not liable for the content of this material and user is responsible to verify accuracy of material to current code requirements.
+Taking this material into an exam may forfeit your exam and constitutes cheating.

 -